MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-rms.md

 For more information about HYOK and to make sure that you understand its limitations and restrictions, and guidance when to use it, see [Hold your own key (HYOK) requirements and restrictions for AD RMS protection](../deploy-use/configure-adrms-restrictions.md).

-## Can I integrate the Azure Rights Management service with my on-premises servers?
-Yes.
-Azure Rights Management can be integrated with your on-premises servers, such as Exchange Server, SharePoint, and Windows file servers.
-To do this, you use the [Rights Management connector](../deploy-use/deploy-rms-connector.md).
-Or, if you're just interested in using File Classification Infrastructure (FCI) with Windows Server, you can use the [RMS Protection cmdlets](https://technet.microsoft.com/library/mt601315%28v=ws.10%29.aspx).
-You can also synchronize and federate your Active Directory domain controllers with Azure AD for a more seamless authentication experience for users, for example, by using [Azure AD Connect](http://azure.microsoft.com/documentation/articles/active-directory-aadconnect/).

-Azure Rights Management automatically generates and manages XrML certificates as required, so it doesn’t use an on-premises PKI.
-For more information about how Azure Rights Management uses certificates, see the [Walkthrough of how Azure RMS works: First use, content protection, content consumption](../understand-explore/how-does-it-work.md#walkthrough-of-how-azure-rms-works-first-use-content-protection-content-consumption) section in the [How does Azure RMS work?](../understand-explore/how-does-it-work.md) article.

 ## Where can I find information about 3rd party solutions that integrate with Azure RMS?

 Many software vendors already have solutions or are implementing solutions that integrate with Azure Rights Management—and the list is growing very rapidly.
 You might find it useful to check the [Enterprise Mobility and Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-rights-management-services) and get the latest updates from [Dan Plastina @TheRMSGuy](https://twitter.com/TheRMSGuy) on Twitter.
 However, if you have a specific question, send an email message to the Information Protection team: askipteam@microsoft.com.